syazsolo/sovereignty/README.md

 `The Prisoner's Dilemma` is a fascinating problem (its actually a game) that emerges from `Game Theory 🎮`

-sovereignty_ is for everyone to quickly setup their `_player(s)` & play this game.
+sovereignty_ is for everyone to quickly setup a player & play this game.
 You will find plenty of help in this repo, I will make sure of it.

 Here is Veritasium to explain [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM)